mde-optimiser/mde_optimiser/Readme.md

 Build order:

-1. Eclipse bundles are converted to a maven repository stored in the repositories/output directory
-2. Maven projects are compiled and deployed to a maven repository.
+1. Maven projects are compiled and deployed to a maven repository.
 Eclipse bundles are loaded as a maven repository from the repositories/output directory
-3. The maven repository is converted to a P2 repository and the output is stored in repositories/output
+2. The maven repository is converted to a P2 repository and the output is stored in repositories/output
-4. The Eclipse projects are built.
+3. The Eclipse projects are built.
 Maven artifacts are loaded as Eclipse bundles from the P2 repository.

 ## To create a new project